Table of Contents

 Why You Should Hire One of Lawlor, White & Murphey’s Fort Lauderdale Uber & Lyft Accident Lawyers Following a Rideshare Accident in Broward County, FL

 You do not always need to hire an attorney to obtain compensation following an Uber or Lyft accident.
 However, having an attorney to represent your interests and protect your rights can put you in the best position to receive maximum compensation.

-If you are a passenger who was injured while riding in an Uber or Lyft vehicle, an attorney can help you uncover all possible sources of compensation, including:
+If you are a passenger who was injured while riding in an Uber or Lyft vehicle, our Fort Lauderdale personal injury lawyers can help you uncover all possible sources of compensation, including:

 - The Uber or Lyft driver

 - The Uber or Lyft driver’s personal insurance coverage